simplesingularity/growing-palms/README.md

 # growing-palms
-Growing palm trees in zone 8A/B - Tried and tested methods
+Growing palm trees in zone 8A/B - Tried and tested methods for a cold environment (mostly changes fertilization schedule)

 # Starting from seed (Chapter 1)
 ## Mold and ventilation